An abolitionist was a person

 states, those states which did not allow slaves, must return

 escaping slaves to their owners.
-Abolitionists did not obeyed this
+Abolitionists did not obey this

 slave who was freed in 1827.
 She began lecturing about the